-[19] Each party presented its capitalization rate analysis.
+- [17] Each party presented its capitalization rate analysis.
 The Complainant's capitalization rate is based on actual rates while the Respondent's rate is calculated using typical factors.
-Both approaches are acceptable methodologies, provided that they are applied correctly and consistently.

-The Board notes that in the calculation of the requested assessment on page 6, Exhibit C1, the Complainant uses all the typical rates used by the City to prepare its 2014 Assessment except for the rental rate for B Class DT2 Offices (see discussion below) and the capitalization rate.
+Both approaches are acceptable methodologies, provided that they are applied correctly and consistently. - [18] The Board notes that in the calculation of the requested assessment on page 5, Exhibit C1, the Complainant uses all the typical rates used by the City to prepare its 2014 Assessment except for the rental rate for B Class DT2 offices (see discussion below) and the capitalization rate.
 The Complainant uses the capitalization rate of 6.25% derived using actual factors (NOI based on leases in place) and then applies this rate to an NOI derived using primarily the City's 2014 typical rates.
 The Board finds this calculation to be an inconsistent application of the rates, as has been addressed in various Board and court decisions (i.e. Westcoast Transmission Company Limited v.
-Assessor of Area 9 - Vancouver BC 235, (1987) B.C.J.
+Assessor of Area 9 Vancouver BC 235, (1987) B.C.J.
 No. 1273).
 As a result of this inconsistent methodology, the Board does not accept the capitalization rate of 6.25% requested by the Complainant as correct for the purpose of calculating the 2014 Assessment for B Class Downtown Offices.
-The Board prefers the capitalization rate presented by the Respondent of 5%, based on its analysis using typical factors and applied using typical factors.

-[21] The Board notes that the Complainant did not specifically dispute any of the typical factors used by the City in its capitalization rate study, nor how the typical capitalization rate was derived.
+The Board prefers the capitalization rate presented by the Respondent of 5%, based on its analysis using typical factors and applied using typical factors. - [19] The Board notes that the Complainant did not specifically dispute any of the typical factors used by the City in its capitalization rate study, nor how the typical capitalization rate was derived.
 Rather, the Complainant argued that the sale prices represented the leased fee estate, and so resulted in an inconsistent use of typical rates applied to a lease fee sale price.
 In other words, the Complainant's argument was not with the detail but the concept.

-The ultimate issue before the Board is whether the assessed value reflects the market value of the subject property.
-The sales data provided by the Respondent demonstrates that the 2014 Assessment of about \$400/SF is within the range of sale prices of the six Comparable Sales presented (five of which are common to the Omura Study).
-The Board notes that the subject sold on June 13, 2012 for \$69,125,000 (pg 63, Exhibit R1).

-[22] The Board notes the issue of vertical inequity raised by the Complainant, but this is not an issue that the Board has any jurisdiction over.
+- [20] The ultimate issue before the Board is whether the assessed value reflects the market value of the subject property.
+The sales data provided by the Respondent demonstrates that the 2014 Assessment of about \$443/SF is within the range of sale prices of the six Comparable Sales presented (five of which are common to the Omura Study).
+The Board also notes that the subject property sold on June 15, 2012 for \$63,725,000 (page 160-162, Exhibit R1) and that the market has subsequently trended upward (page 63, Exhibit R1).
+This further supports the 2014 Assessment as correct. - [21] The Board notes the issue of vertical inequity raised by the Complainant, but this is not an issue that the Board has any jurisdiction over.
 The Board has authority to review the assessment complaint related to the property before the Board, and either confirm or change an assessment that does not reflect market value, or is not fair or equitable (Section 467 of the Act).
-How the City creates its assessment models and derives its input factors for those models is outside the scope of the Board.
+How the City creates is assessment models and derives its input factors for those models is outside the scope of the Board.
 For this reason, the Board cannot address some of the broader issues and suggestions presented by the Complainant related to the City's assessment policies and procedures.

 Issue 2: What is the correct office rental rate for the subject B Quality DT2 property?

 Complainant's Position: